 Consortium of Healthcare Education Online

 In September 2012, the U.S. Department of Labor announced that a $14.2 million grant to a regional consortium of seven academic institutions to enhance their current allied health related programs with the goal of training a highly qualified healthcare workforce.
 The grant sends funds to institutions in Colorado, Alaska, Montana, South Dakota and Wyoming and is a part of the U.S. Department s of Labor and Education’s Trade Adjustment Assistance Community College and Career Training Initiative.
 The grant is being administered by Pueblo Community College in collaboration with Colorado Community College System staff.
-More details of the project can be found at www.cheoproject.org.
+Learn more about TAA CHEO.

 This Workforce Solution Webpage by Colorado Helps Advanced Manufacturing Program is licensed under a Creative Commons Attribution 4.0 International License.
 Permissions beyond the scope of this license may be available at Colorado Community College System-Grants